Apple Turnover Panini Recipe

 In a gallon-sized zippered plastic bag, combine sugar, cinnamon and nutmeg.
 Drain the apples (do not rinse) and add them to the bag.
 Seal the bag and shake to coat the apples with the sugar mixture.

-Heat the panini press to 400 degrees.
+Heat the panini press to medium-high heat (about 400°F).

 On a floured surface, roll each sheet of puff pastry into a 12″ x 12″ square.
 Divide each square into 4-6″ x 6″ squares for a total of 8 squares.
 Spoon apple slices into the center of each square, being careful not to overfill.
 Working with each square one at a time, dip a finger in water and wet the edges of a square.
 Fold the pastry to form a triangle, pressing the edges together.
 Seal the turnover by either folding the edges over or crimping with a fork.
 Repeat for the remaining 7 squares.